moubry/dotfiles/README.md

   * Temp
   * TextExpander
 * Wait until all Dropbox files are downloaded (this'll take about 10 minutes)
+* Open 1Password keychain from DropBox
-* Configure all the software that requires licenses
+* Start configuring all the software that requires licenses, getting the licenses from DropBox